Solar-network/docs/docs/tutorials/deployer/deployer.md

 Resolving deltas: 100% (447/447), done.
 ```

-`NodeJS` and `NPM` are required for most of the products produced by Swipechain. `nvm` is especially useful for managing different `NodeJS` versions on the same machine.
+`NodeJS` and `NPM` are required for most of the products produced by Solar. `nvm` is especially useful for managing different `NodeJS` versions on the same machine.

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash